plusjade/jekyll-bootstrap/_posts/usage/2011-10-29-blog-configuration.md

 To enable analytics for your blog you will need to have setup an account with one of these providers.
 In the `_config.yml` you should see a hash named `analytics` as shown below:

+{% highlight yaml %}
 # Settings for analytics helper
 # Set 'provider' to the analytics provider you want to use.
 # Set 'provider' to false to turn analytics off globally.
 #
 analytics :
   provider : google
   google :
       tracking_id : 'UA-123-12'
   getclicky :
     site_id :
+{% endhighlight %}

 ### Choose a Provider